Telenav/open-source-spec/osrm/doc/partition/osrm_partition_simple_case.md

 ### Find strong connected components
-Node 9 and 4 don't have any connectivity with other edges.
+Node 9 and 8 don't have any connectivity with other edges.
 For the upper graph we could dived data into two components: <br/>
 Component 1: nodes {0, 1, 2, 3, 4, 5, 6, 7} <br/>
 Component 2: nodes {8, 9} <br/>
-Each component is also a graph and represented by BisectionGraphView.
+Each component is also a graph and represented by [BisectionGraphView](https://github.com/Project-OSRM/osrm-backend/blob/v5.20.0/include/partitioner/bisection_graph_view.hpp#L23).

 For more information please go to [detail page](./osrm_partition_detail.md#find-strong-connected-components) <br/>

 ### Find most suitable bisection
 Component 2 is very simple, here we take component 1 as an example. <br/>
-For first cut, the best partition is cut between node 5 & 6 to break the graph into two parts For second cut(if we want to have each component contains 2 nodes), the best partition is the first partition based on the algorithm.
-Because {{4, 0}, {1, 5}} and {{4, 5}, {0, 1}} has the same cut result. <br/>
+For first cut, the best partition is cut between node 5 & 6 to break the graph into two parts<br/>
+For second cut(if we want to have each sub-partition contains 2 nodes) there could be multiple choices which have the same result, due to that {{4, 0}, {1, 5}} and {{4, 5}, {0, 1}} could generte the same cut, the best partition is the first candidate found by the algorithm.   <br/>
 Based on the algorithm of inertial flow, the cut will try with different angles start from 0 degree, the cut result would be {0, 4} and {1, 5} for the left and {2, 6} and {3, 7} for the right.<br/>
-The beauty of using bisection is we could use 0 or 1 to identify each cut.
+The beauty of using bisection is we could use 0 or 1 to identify differernt cut.
 Take nodes {0, 1, 2, 3, 4, 5, 6, 7} as an example, after first cut {0, 1, 4, 5} will be assigned with 0, {2, 3, 6, 7} will be assigned with 1.
 For the second cut in {0, 1, 4, 5}, {0, 4} will be assigned with 0 and {1, 5 } will be assigned with 1. <br/>
 Bisection result for each steps could be represented as below:
  ```
        0      |      1